-Shanghai luxury hotel to open in an abandoned quarry
+Shanghai luxury hotel opens in an abandoned quarry

-(CNN) — Skyscrapers, beaches, tropical forests.
-When looking for amazing views, travelers rarely head underground.

-Of the hotel's 18 floors, 16 will be built underground and two will be submerged inside a 33-foot-deep aquarium.
+Sixteen of the floors are underground, with the lowest two submerged inside a 33-foot-deep aquarium.

-Though limited information is available at this time here are a few of the project highlights that have been released.
+Guests in those rooms can watch fish swim by -- and they also get 24/7 personal butler service while they do it.

+The hotel has been nicknamed the "earthscraper," as it's the opposite of a skyscraper.

 A natural wonder

-Built by British firm Atkins, behind the Burj Al Arab Hotel in Dubai, the "pit hotel" required innovative engineering solutions and more than 5,000 people to complete.
+Built by Studio JADE+QA in association with British firm Atkins, behind the Burj Al Arab Hotel in Dubai, the "pit hotel" required innovative engineering solutions and more than 5,000 people to complete.

-Every room in the 336-room address -- aside from those underwater -- will feature a balcony with views of purpose-built waterfalls spilling down the quarry walls.
+Guests who don't get the aquarium views will all have a room balcony with views of purpose-built waterfalls spilling down the quarry walls.
+There's also a glass-bottomed walkway for exploring the area further.

-The subterranean levels will include a restaurant, guest rooms, an aquarium, pool and watersports center.

 For thrillseekers, the hotel makes use of its position inside a craggy pit to provide bungee jumping and rock climbing opportunities.

-Note: This story was originally published in September 2018 and has been updated with new information.